tolauwae/phd-thesis/src/latch/latch.typ

     - We illustrate how #latch can be used to address testing scenarios from all three layers of the testing pyramid @cohn09:succeeding.
     - We evaluate #latch by using it to run 10,213 unit tests on an ESP32 microcontroller.

-The rest of the paper starts with a discussion of the challenges of testing on constrained device in @sec:challenges.
+The rest of the chapter starts with a discussion of the challenges of testing on constrained device in @sec:challenges.
 In @sec:details we give a first introduction to the #latch test specification language through a basic example, and use the example to give an overview of the #latch framework.
 We discuss the details of the language in @sec:language, and focus on how tests are written and executed by the framework.
 For each aspect of the test specification language we discuss how it helps #latch to address the challenges outlined previously.